Michael Sani, actor, campaigner and self-proclaimed "political revolutionary" has a bone to pick with Russell Brand.

 Bite the Ballot, which has rallied other celebrity role models including Tinie Tempah and Eliza Doolittle to support its cause under an anti-Brand banner of empowering young voters, has set an ambitious goal of registering 250,000 young voters in just one day next week – and aims to double that number in time for the 2015 general election.

-Eliza Doolittle has put her weight behind urging young people to vote The group is recruiting schools, youth groups, community centres and student unions to the cause.
+The group is recruiting schools, youth groups, community centres and student unions to the cause.
 It has already visited 25 schools and signed up 5,000 new voters at its workshops, where young people are encouraged to think and talk about political issues, and understand the role that their vote can play.
 On 5 February, National Voter Registration Day, organisations already signed up will host events to encourage thousands more potential young voters to sign forms and send them on to their local councils.

 In the 2010 election, only 56 per cent of 18 to 24-year-olds were registered to vote, and only 44 per cent went to the polling stations.
 This is compared to the 96 per cent of over-65s who are registered and the 76 per cent who voted.
 They are statistics, Sani says, that the comedian should pay close attention to.

 "Russell Brand said in his interview that 'we've tried voting and that doesn't work'," Sani told The Independent on Sunday.
 "Well, we haven't.
 In the last election, only 44 per cent of this age group voted, so we haven't tried voting.
 If these guys voted in the same numbers as other demographics, would it be easy to close youth clubs, cut the educational maintenance allowance, and increase tuition fees?
 I think it would be a totally different debate."